 Learn about the history of objects that will be featured in the Boeing Milestones of Flight Hall and the progress of the renovation in these blog posts from the team.

-Margaret Weitekamp is a curator in the Space History Department of the Smithsonian National Air and Space Museum.
+Jenny Wiley Arena is the digital content manager in the Web & New Media Department of the National Air and Space Museum

 Anthony Wallace is a supervisory museum specialist with the Collections Processing Unit at the National Air and Space Museum